Basque seafood gem w/ creative dishes & great vibe. Standout orange wine, fried mussels, & caneles. Perfect for groups!

 Eel Bar, a sister restaurant to Hart's, The Fly, and Cervo's, offers pintxos and fried mussels in a cool, basement-like setting on the Lower East Side.

-"Standout dishes include the fried mussels, bay scallop skewers, mandarins with grilled squid, and the orange wine.
-The Basque classics and dirty martinis are also highly recommended."
+"Standout dishes include fried mussels, bay scallop skewers, mandarins with grilled squid, and caneles.
+The orange wine and dirty martinis are also frequently recommended."

 Important Note